The 10 Safest Countries in Africa (2025): Discover Peaceful Gems

 Botswana

 With its strong democratic history, Botswana’s GPI of 1.863 captures its image as a calm and stable nation.
-It has peacefully handled political opposition and ethnic variety.
+It has maintained peace while embracing political diversity and ethnic inclusivity.
 Although some rural communities have resource conflicts, the general security condition is good.

 Ghana